Affinity and Anti-Affinity

 $ kubectl create -f affinity2.yaml deployment.apps/gpu created $ kubectl get po -o wide NAME READY STATUS RESTARTS AGE IP NODE gpu-585455d466-5bmcz 1/1 Running 0 2m29s 172.16.0.44 192.168.0.212 gpu-585455d466-cg2l6 1/1 Running 0 2m29s 172.16.0.63 192.168.0.97 gpu-585455d466-f2bt2 1/1 Running 0 2m29s 172.16.0.79 192.168.0.100 gpu-585455d466-hdb5n 1/1 Running 0 2m29s 172.16.0.42 192.168.0.212 gpu-585455d466-hkgvz 1/1 Running 0 2m29s 172.16.0.43 192.168.0.212 gpu-585455d466-mngvn 1/1 Running 0 2m29s 172.16.0.48 192.168.0.97 gpu-585455d466-s26qs 1/1 Running 0 2m29s 172.16.0.62 192.168.0.97 gpu-585455d466-sxtzm 1/1 Running 0 2m29s 172.16.0.45 192.168.0.212 gpu-585455d466-t56cm 1/1 Running 0 2m29s 172.16.0.64 192.168.0.100 gpu-585455d466-t5w5x 1/1 Running 0 2m29s 172.16.0.41 192.168.0.212

-In the preceding example, the node scheduling priority is as follows.
-Nodes with both cn-east-3a and gpu=true labels have the highest priority.
-Nodes with the cn-east-3a label but no gpu=true label have the second priority (weight: 80).
-Nodes with the gpu=true label but no cn-east-3a label have the third priority.
-Nodes without any of these two labels have the lowest priority.
+In this example, the node with both cn-east-3a and gpu=true labels has the highest priority, followed by the node (weight: 80) with only the cn-east-3a label, and then the node with only the gpu=true label.
+The node without any of these two labels have the lowest priority.

 From the preceding output, you can find that no pods of the Deployment are scheduled to node 192.168.0.94.
 This is because the node already has many pods on it and its resource usage is high.
-This also indicates that the preferredDuringSchedulingIgnoredDuringExecution rule defines a preference rather than a hard requirement.
+This means that preferredDuringSchedulingIgnoredDuringExecution defines a preference rather than a hard rule.

-Node affinity rules affect only the affinity between pods and nodes.
-Kubernetes also supports configuring inter-pod affinity rules.
-For example, the frontend and backend of an application can be deployed together on one node to reduce access latency.
+Node affinity affects only the affinity between pods and nodes.
+Kubernetes also supports inter-pod affinity, which allows you to, for example, deploy the frontend and backend of an application on the same node to reduce access latency.
 There are also two types of inter-pod affinity rules: requiredDuringSchedulingIgnoredDuringExecution and preferredDuringSchedulingIgnoredDuringExecution.

-Assume that the backend of an application has been created and has the app=backend label.
+Assume that the backend pod of an application has been created and has the app=backend label.

 $ kubectl get po -o wide NAME READY STATUS RESTARTS AGE IP NODE backend-658f6cb858-dlrz8 1/1 Running 0 2m36s 172.16.0.67 192.168.0.100

-You can configure the following pod affinity rule to deploy the frontend pods of the application to the same node as the backend pods.
+Configure the following pod affinity rule to deploy the frontend pods of the application to the same node as its backend pod:

 apiVersion: apps/v1 kind: Deployment metadata: name: frontend labels: app: frontend spec: selector: matchLabels: app: frontend replicas: 3 template: metadata: labels: app: frontend spec: containers: - image: nginx:alpine name: frontend resources: requests: cpu: 100m memory: 200Mi limits: cpu: 100m memory: 200Mi imagePullSecrets: - name: default-secret affinity: podAffinity: requiredDuringSchedulingIgnoredDuringExecution: - topologyKey: kubernetes.io/hostname labelSelector: matchExpressions: - key: app operator: In values: - backend

-Deploy the frontend and you can find that the frontend is deployed on the same node as the backend.
+Create the frontend pods and check their nodes.
+You will find that the frontend pods have been deployed on the same node as the backend pod.

 $ kubectl create -f affinity3.yaml deployment.apps/frontend created $ kubectl get po -o wide NAME READY STATUS RESTARTS AGE IP NODE backend-658f6cb858-dlrz8 1/1 Running 0 5m38s 172.16.0.67 192.168.0.100 frontend-67ff9b7b97-dsqzn 1/1 Running 0 6s 172.16.0.70 192.168.0.100 frontend-67ff9b7b97-hxm5t 1/1 Running 0 6s 172.16.0.71 192.168.0.100 frontend-67ff9b7b97-z8pdb 1/1 Running 0 6s 172.16.0.72 192.168.0.100

-To see how topologyKey works, assume that the backend of the application has two pods, which are running on different nodes.
+To see how topologyKey works, assume that there are two backend pods of the application and they run on different nodes.

 $ kubectl get po -o wide NAME READY STATUS RESTARTS AGE IP NODE backend-658f6cb858-5bpd6 1/1 Running 0 23m 172.16.0.40 192.168.0.97 backend-658f6cb858-dlrz8 1/1 Running 0 2m36s 172.16.0.67 192.168.0.100